srinman/oauth/scenario1/scenario.md

 4. **Test the Workflow:**
    - Open your browser and navigate to [http://localhost:8000](http://localhost:8000).
    - Click the rendered Google Sign-In button to log in.
-   - Once logged in, use the Dashboard button to fetch and display your protected user information from the backend.
+   - Once logged in, click the Dashboard button to fetch and display your protected user information from the backend.

-   This setup allows you to see how the direct ID token flow works in practice, with a simple user interface and a backend that verifies the token and serves user-specific data.
-It uses a trusted third-party identity provider (Google) to authenticate users and a custom backend to manage user data securely.
+This setup demonstrates how the direct ID token flow works in practice using Google Identity Services, with a simple user interface and a backend that verifies the token and serves user-specific data.